BJP Disciplinary Panel Recommends Suspension of MLA Over Woman's Abduction

 Loading...

-Jammu: Disciplinary committee of the Jammu and Kashmir BJP on Thursday recommended suspension of party MLA Gagan Bhagat in connection with the allegation of an ex-serviceman that he had abducted his daughter.
+Jammu: Disciplinary committee of the Jammu and Kashmir BJP today recommended suspension of party MLA Gagan Bhagat in connection with the allegation of an ex-serviceman that he had abducted his daughter.

 On June 24, the ex-serviceman accused the R S Pura MLA of abducting his daughter, a charge denied by the woman as well as the politician who termed the allegation as an attempt to defame him.